reshiramv56/tts_repo/README.md

 ```

 **Result:**
-All variations failed to correctly identify the text as Japanese.
-The generated audio remained non-Japanese and largely unintelligible.
+All input strategies failed to produce intelligible Japanese output.

 ---